-1. Introduction
+1 Introduction

-Over the last 20 years, computer simulation of incompressible fluid flow has been based on the Eulerian formulation of the fluid mechanics equations.
-However, it is still difficult to analyze problems in which the shape of the interface changes continuously or in fluid-structure interactions (FSI) with free-surfaces where complicated contact problems are involved.
+Over the last twenty years, computer simulation of incompressible fluid flow has been based on the Eulerian formulation of the fluid mechanics equations.
+However, it is still difficult to analyze problems in which the shape of the interface changes continuously or in fluid-structure interactions with free-surfaces where complicated contact problems are involved.

-More recently, particle methods in which each fluid particle is followed in a Lagrangian manner have been used [1-4].
-The first ideas on this approach were proposed by Gingold and Monaghan [1] for the treatment of astrophysical hydrodynamic problems with the so called smooth particle hydrodynamics method (SPH).
+More recently, Particle Methods in which each fluid particle is followed in a lagrangian manner have been used [1-4].
+The first ideas on this approach were proposed by Monaghan [1] for the treatment of astrophysical hydrodynamic problems with the so called Smooth Particle Hydrodynamics Method (SPH).
 This method was later generalized to fluid mechanic problems [2-4].
 Kernel approximations are used in the SPH method to interpolate the unknowns.

-On the other hand, a family of methods called meshless methods have been developed both for structural [5,6] and fluid mechanics problems [8-10].
+On the other hand, a family of methods called Meshless Methods have been developed both for structural [5,6] and fluid mechanics problems [8-10].
 All these methods use the idea of a polynomial interpolant that fits a number of points minimizing the distance between the interpolated function and the value of the unknown point.
-These ideas were proposed first by Nayroles et al. [7], they were later used in structural mechanics by Belytschko et al. [5] and in fluid mechanics problems by Oñate and co-workers [8-10].
-In a previous paper, [11] the authors presented the numerical solution for the fluid mechanics equations using a Lagrangian formulation and a meshless method called the finite point method.
+These ideas were proposed first by Nayroles et al. [7], they were later used in structural mechanics by Belytschko et al. [5]

+and in fluid mechanics problems by Oñate et al. [8-10].
+In a previous paper [11] the authors presented the numerical solution for the fluid mechanics equations using a lagrangian formulation and a meshless method called the Finite Point Method.
 Lately, the meshless ideas were generalized to take into account the finite element type approximations in order to obtain the same computing time in mesh generation as in the evaluation of the meshless connectivities [12,13].
-This method was called the meshless finite element method (MFEM) and uses the extended Delaunay tessellation (EDT) [14] to build the mesh in a computing time which is linear with the number of nodal points.
+This method was called the Meshless Finite Element Method (MFEM) and uses the Extended Delaunay Tessellation [14] to build the mesh in a computing time which is linear with the number of nodal points.